A circular order on edge-coloured trees and RNA m-diagrams: Some combinatorial objects

-Thus there are $k$ vertices $1,2,\ldots ,k$, numbered clockwise in a circle.
-Each vertex contains the bases $S_1,S_2,\ldots ,S_m$ written in order clockwise, and a collection of arcs connect equal bases at different vertices.
-A base at a vertex is incident to at most one arc.
+Next, we define an \emph{RNA $m$-diagram of degree $k$} as follows.
+We take $k$ vertices $1,2,\ldots ,k$, numbered clockwise around a circle.
+Each vertex contains the symbols $S_1,S_2,\ldots ,S_m$ written in clockwise order.
+A collection of arcs connect equal symbols at different vertices.
+A symbol at a vertex can be incident to at most one arc.
 Such a diagram is \emph{noncrossing} if it can be drawn in such a way that there are no crossings between the arcs.
-We say that it is \emph{connected} provided there is a path between any two vertices (where moving between bases at a vertex is allowed).
+We say that it is \emph{connected} provided there is a path between any two vertices (where moving between symbols at a vertex is allowed).
 See Figure~\ref{f:bijectionexample1}(a) for an example of a connected noncrossing RNA $4$-diagram of degree $10$.

-We note that the combinatorics of repeated RNA sequences is also considered in~\cite[\S3]{hrs11} but that a symmetry condition is imposed.
-We also remark that a bijection between a set of RNA secondary structures and a set of trees of a certain kind is given in~\cite{schmittwaterman94}, but this is not the same as the bijections considered here.

-We also remark that the article~\cite{bischjones97} defines Fuss-Catalan algebras, whose basis diagrams are the same as RNA $m$-diagrams except that every base is incident with exactly one arc, there is no connectedness condition and the ordering of the bases is reversed in neighbouring vertices except possibly the first and last vertex.
-In this case, as the name suggests, the number of basis diagrams coincides with a Fuss-Catalan number.

-If the bases at each vertex are all amalgamated into a single vertex, a noncrossing RNA $m$-diagram of degree $k$ gives rise to a generalised version of a tangled diagram in the sense of~\cite{cqr08,cqrz08}, i.e.\ in which every vertex has valency at most $m$ (instead of the usual restriction of $2$).
-But note that not every tangled diagram arises in this way; in particular, the diagrams obtained in this way will have at most one arc between any given pair of vertices, no crossings, and no loops or cycles (see Theorem~\ref{t:pseudoknotbijection}).